 There are many things that contribute to an aged appearance in your skin.
 Exposure to UV rays through the sun or tanning beds, decreased collagen production, acne, alcohol consumption, and smoking are just a few.
 The results include wrinkles around your mouth and eyes, differences in skin pigmentation, uneven surfacing, and scarring.
-It is possible to undo some or all of the damage done to your skin over the years, using a procedure called skin resurfacing.
+It is possible to undo some or all of the damage done to your skin over the years, using laser skin resurfacing at our Boston practice.

 What Is Skin Resurfacing?

 Essentially, skin resurfacing is a controlled injury to your skin.
 Traditional laser resurfacing involves using a laser to carefully remove layers of skin, removing or reducing damage and evening out the skin.
 Your skin then heals in a tighter, smoother appearance.
 Another version is fractional laser resurfacing, in which the laser is used to punch tiny holes in your skin.
 This boosts the production of collagen within the connective tissue, causing your skin to tighten as it heals.

 The procedure can be repeated as necessary, or be completed in a series for deeper skin damage.
 It can also be used on small target areas or the face as a whole.